mherchel/herchel.com/src/blog/notes-on-css-grid/index.md

 subtitle: "A cheatsheet just for me, made by me"
 ---

 One of the best ways for me to learn a topic is to teach a topic.
-To that end, I'm preparing this blog and then giving a presentation for our local front-end development meetup.
+To that end, I'm preparing this CSS cheat sheet / blog, and also giving a presentation for our [local front-end development meetup](https://www.meetup.com/Gainesville-Front-End-Dev-Meetup/events/246457734/).

 > This is my CSS Grid cheat sheet.
 There are many like it, but this one is mine.
 My cheat sheet is my best friend.
 It is my life.
 I must master it as I must master my life.
 Without me, my cheat sheet is useless.
 Without my cheat sheet, I am useless...

-## Background
+## My Background

-Lots of grid systems including Bootstrap, Singularity, and Susy (the big boy).
+I've been doing web development for a long time (since 2001), and am familiar with most of the web's underlying technologies.

+I'm a big believer in not adding unneeded complexity, so I typically shy away from traditional grid systems such as [Susy](http://oddbird.net/susy/), [Singularity](https://github.com/at-import/Singularity), and [Bootstrap](https://getbootstrap.com/docs/4.0/layout/grid/) &mdash; unless the design is very grid centric.

+My traditional approach to layout has been set the `width` to a percentage value &mdash; lets say `94%`, and then set the `max-width` of the container to something like `1200px` or whatever the design calls for.
+Then I can layout the internal structure through flexbox or floats, using a combination of percentages, pixels, and the CSS `calc()` function.

+## Tips on getting started with grid

 CSS Grid is pretty easy once you get started with it, but just like CSS, it gets more complicated the deeper you dive.
 The good news is that you don't need to dive very deep to reach some awesome power.

-## Tips
+As with any new syntax, I highly recommend having (or better yet, creating) a cheat sheet for quick reference.
 Although I created this blog post / cheat sheet, there are many more better to go through.

 * [CSS Tricks: A Complete Guide to Grid](https://css-tricks.com/snippets/css/complete-guide-grid/)
 * [Interactive CSS Grid Playground](https://alialaa.github.io/css-grid-cheat-sheet/)
 * [Codrops CSS Grid Reference](https://tympanus.net/codrops/css_reference/grid/)

+I also highly recommend [Rachel Andrew's](https://twitter.com/rachelandrew) website, [Grid by Example](https://gridbyexample.com), which has a plethora of common use cases, and an *excellent* free [video series](https://gridbyexample.com/video/) to get you up and running.

+Now let's get to the meat and potatoes of this post... the syntax.

 ## Grid Container Syntax